devnull-tools/boteco/channels/boteco-channel-irc/README.md

 - `irc.nick`: the nickname to use (defaults to `'boteco'`)
 - `irc.server`: the server to connect (defaults to `'localhost'`)
 - `irc.port`: the port to connect (defaults to `'6667'`)
-- `bot.comman.expression`: the regular expression that defines a command (defaults to `'^boteco[,:]?\s+'`)
+- `bot.command.prefix`: the regular expression that defines the command prefix (defaults to `'^boteco[,:]?\s+'`)
-- `irc.options`: the camel irc options to use
+- `delivery.consumers`: how much consumers will be present to dispatch messages back to the irc (defaults to `10`)

 ## How to add channels

 Channels are added through the classical `/invite` irc command.
 Just invite the bot and it will join the channel and remember that channel so it can join again in case of a restart.
+If you kick boteco from a channel, it will be removed and boteco will not join it anymore.

+## Invite and Kick Events

+Every time you invite boteco to a channel or kick it from one, an event is sent and you can subscribe to it using boteco's subscription system.
+The events are:

+- `irc.invited`: when boteco is invited to join a channel, it will tell you which channel and who invited
+- `irc.kicked`: when boteco is kicked from a channel, it will tell you which channel and who kicked